AlisAquilae/Academia/content/Notes/Literature Notes/Catchment and Climate Hydrology/Kirchner (2009)-Catchments as simple dynamic systems.md

 >I changed my methodology in summarising these papers halfway through this paper, which explains the sudden cut I make here

+# 1. Introduction
+The paper's central hypothesis is that some catchments can be modeled as simple nonlinear first-order dynamical systems, where discharge is a function of storage alone (Q = f(S)).
+He argues that instead of specifying the storage-discharge function a priori, it can be inferred from streamflow data directly.

+**Key assumptions:**
+- Catchment behaves as a single storage element.
+- Discharge depends only on storage (i.e., no dominant bypass flow).
+- Q = f(S) is monotonic and invertible.

+# 3.